 The contributions to the local paper are sporadic now; the rare gig review being the height of it.
 The scrapbook disappeared a year ago in transit from one flat to another.
 It never gained weight, and I wriggle out of conversations that turn towards the sureties of seventeen.
 I learned the truth at seventeen (and a half) that certain classrooms were meant for study queens, and highly-motivated folk with clear-minded goals, who married their ambitions and then got hired.

 Belfast has the jitters but I am in love.
 I am spotted strolling down the Ormeau Road hand-in-hand with him as we lick ice-creams in between the faces off each other.
 We are multi-skilled.
 The friend who spots me is around the corner in her living room watching the news.
 The first of two TV appearances (the other being in the audience of Questions & Answers some years later – I know, how did my life become so boring?).
-I neglect to mention there is a riot going on behind us.
+I neglect to mention there are tensions intensifying behind us.
 But we don’t care.
-Some months later I attempt to end it (the affair, not the riot – that came later) and compose a lengthy letter promptly dropped through the letterbox.
-Luckily, the post office is in my hometown, so I’ve a better chance of retrieving it from the postmaster when I explain I think I’ve made a terrible mistake.
+Some months later I attempt to end it (the affair, not the tension – that came later) and compose a lengthy letter promptly dropped through the letterbox.
+Luckily, the post office is in my home place so I’ve a better chance of retrieving it from the postmaster when I explain I think I’ve made a terrible mistake.
 Retrieving the letter is a terrible mistake.
 It’s another five years before we painfully part during which time I take to writing interminable essays that address, among other things, journalistic practices in the North, and subsequently journalistic regimes much further afield.
 Propaganda – the machine that keeps on giving.

 2000 – 2014

 Relief comes from slipping through portals minimised in the corner of the screen to worlds of strangers colliding in chat of passions.
-Music, film, cheese.
+Music.
+Film.
+Top 5 Fantasies Involving Cheese.
 It gives way to unpicking a universal humdrum from which endless entertainment is derived.
 Keyboards convert into playgrounds for grown-ups who like to climb up words and slide down sentences.
 The apparatus for making modern connections.
 A man regularly appears in the same one, casually leaning with one foot up against the yard wall, unassuming in the anorak he makes no apology for wearing.
 We take each other in, eventually circling one another with one-liners before discreetly booking a room in hotmail.
 We marry three years later.